GWJ Code of Conduct

 Reports of spam will be handled immediately and silently.

-Once a report of any other violation is received, a member of the moderation staff will acknowledge your report via private message.
+Once a report of any other violation is received, a member of the moderation staff will review it.
 This should happen within 24 hours of the report, and optimally much sooner.
+Often, posts are flagged which do not require moderator intervention, either because community members self-corrected or the post in question does not breach the code of conduct.

 If the problem is complex, the moderators may discuss it amongst themselves before taking action.
 In the case of simple and clear violations of the Code of Conduct, moderators are empowered to act alone.